Flower Bulbs: How to Choose and Plant Bulbs

 Planning your bulb garden design is important in having a successful flower garden in the spring.
 Combining early/mid/late bulbs to ensure you get succession blooming that lasts all season is important.
 That way you won’t have a single burst of color and then nothing until next season.

 Paying attention to how tall your flowers will grow is important in determining where you should plant them.
-You don’t want to plant a bunch of bulbs and they will never grow above the shrub in front of them or plant a bunch of tall daffodils that hide the smaller tulips you planted with them.
+You don’t want to plant a bunch of bulbs that you’ll never see behind a large shrub or plant a bunch of tall daffodils that hide the smaller tulips you planted.

-Creating a plan that includes details like color, height and bloom time helps you determine what your garden will look like all year long.
-The big key is to have fun.
-Try planting different varieties of tulips or mix thing up with a combination of bulb types, the possibilities are endless.
+Creating a plan that includes details like color, height, and bloom time helps you determine what your garden will look like all year long.
+The key is to have fun!
+Try planting different varieties of tulips or mix things up with a combination of bulb types.
+The possibilities are endless.

 Planting Bulbs